m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/prototype-methods#very-plain)

-Used in associative arrays to avoid the defualt inheritance of built-in methods and `__proto__` getter/setter from `Object.prototype` which could cause side effects (hard-to-notice bugs or even vulnerabilities in the server-side JavaScript code)
+Used in associative arrays to avoid the default inheritance of built-in methods and `__proto__` getter/setter from `Object.prototype` which could cause side effects (hard-to-notice bugs or even vulnerabilities in the server-side JavaScript code)

 ```js
 let obj = {};